imgpsh_fullsize_anim

 These heaters are incredibly efficient and clean burning, so you get much better bang for your buck than you do with an electric heater.

-Another advantage is that heaters like this have auto shut-off systems if they’re tipped over, if low oxygen levels are detected, or if the pilot light goes out.
+Another advantage is that heaters like this have auto shut-off systems if they’re tipped over, if low oxygen levels occur, or if the pilot light goes out.
 Those safety features are paramount!

 But, the disadvantage of propane heaters is that you need a carbon monoxide detector in the tent to ensure you aren’t slowly poisoning yourself.
 Additionally, these heaters add a ton of moisture to the tent, which causes condensation and can result in a very moist and very uncomfortable sleeping environment.
 To manage condensation, you’ll need good airflow through the tent.

-Buddy Heaters are very affordable, too, and since they are standalone rigs, your monetary output is limited to the heater and the fuel.
+Buddy Heaters are very affordable, too, and since they are standalone rigs, you need only pay for the heater and the fuel.

 The Best Option for Heating Your Tent: A Diesel Heater